Welcome to St. Paul SchoolAPPLY NOW

 Located near Kubota Gardens with a sweeping view of the city and Lake Washington, our rich tradition of excellence attracts families from central and south Seattle, Renton, Kent, Tukwila and Federal Way.

-As members of the Rainbow Parishes, we welcome families from our other Rainbow Parishes.
-In 2002, St. Paul School was seismically upgraded and we now utilized solar power for energy-efficiency.
+Designated a Rainbow School, we welcome families from our other Rainbow Parishes.
+In 2002, St. Paul School was seismically upgraded in a project that included solar power for energy-efficiency.

 The mission of St. Paul School is to assist parents and families in fostering the spiritual, moral, intellectual, social, artistic and physical development of the whole child.